rafaelruizmorales/Next.js/next-crash-course/README.md

                         |+-- 📜 index.js
     ```

-    - index.js is going to be our single article page
+    - index.js is going to be our single article page where we can access to our url params by using `useRouter`

         ```javascript
             import { useRouter } from 'next/router'